distro/distro.github.com/en/docs/packo/quickstart.md

 Basic format
 ------------
-As you can see, rbuilds are just **Ruby** scripts that are executed withing packo's library.
+As you can see, rbuilds are just **Ruby** scripts that are executed within packo's library.
 It's suggested to know at least the basics of Ruby, if you don't know it this is a good chance to learn something new.

 Usually you have at least two rbuilds, one that's general (ctags.rbuild) and one for the version (ctags-5.8.rbuild), the latter inherits all the stuff from the former, you could put everything in the same rbuild, but with more versions you'd have tons of repeated stuff without a good reason.

+The version can (and should) be omitted in rbuilds that go in the tree, this is because the version is implicitly defined by the file name.
+If you're writing a single rbuild with a random name you *should* define the version, otherwise it wouldn't know what to build.

 Rbuilds are indented using **two spaces**.
 See [Rbuild file format](/en/docs/packo/rbuild-format.html).